meg-gutshall/beer-snob/plan.md

 within that family will be displayed to choose from numerically.
 The user will then select a beer style name and be shown more details.

-Each beer style page will show: the beer style family, the beer style name, a short description of the beer style, commercial examples of the beer style (listing beer name and brewery), beer style characteristics, and common food pairings.
+Each beer style page will show: the style family, the style name, a short description of the beer style, and commercial examples (listing beer name and brewery).

-On each page, the user will have the option to go back one page in the app, go home (except for home page), ask for help, and view an "A-Z Style Guide" for more details on what each beer characteristic entails.
-Also I may enable the user to proceed to the next beer style from another beer style page within each beer style family.
+The users will have the option to redisplay the list of beer style families or, upon selecting a family, redisplay a list of that family’s beer styles.
+Also the option to exit the app is available on every page.

+## Planned Future Updates

+The plans for this app were severely simplified from the original due to time constraints.
+Expected future additions are as follows:

+### New Information
+A-Z characteristics and food pairing suggestions will be added for each beer style along with a style guide detailing the meaning of each A-Z characteristic.

+### New Features
+The user will be able to access the “A-Z Style Guide” from each beer style page.
+They will also have the ability to move to the next or previous beer style without backing out to the beer styles list first.